cchitsiang/awesome-stars/README.md

 ## Vue

 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
-- [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Aggregated set of useful tools that every developer may need once in a while.
+- [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
 - [uptrace/uptrace](https://github.com/uptrace/uptrace) - OpenTelemetry distributed tracing tool that monitors performance, errors, and logs
 - [aymaneMx/nuxt-portfolio-dev](https://github.com/aymaneMx/nuxt-portfolio-dev) - ⚡ A portfolio for developers with a blog powered by Notion
 - [WebCrateApp/webcrate](https://github.com/WebCrateApp/webcrate) - 📦🔗 Organize your Web with WebCrate, a modern and beautiful bookmarking tool